isabelc6/PPO-Algorithm-Tutorial/PPO Algorithm Tutorial.md

 $a_{t}$ in state $s_{t}$

 Here, $\rho_{t}$, is a probability ratio that helps with convergence.
-If the probability were to be higher for a new policy where a better action is taken, there would be an increase in advantage and a ratio greater than 1.
+If the probability was to be higher for a new policy where a better action is taken, there would be an increase in advantage and a ratio greater than 1.
 On the other hand, if the probability of the new policy's action was lower than the old policy's probability, the ratio would be less